Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Summary and Discussion

 We finally acknowledge one limitation of the spin Hamiltonian suggested in this work (Eq. \ref{Hamiltonian}): omission of magnetic anisotropy.
 Although the isotropic spin model in Eq. \ref{Hamiltonian} captures the phase diagram and key spin dynamics we observed, the presence of a few small anisotropy terms is implied in its static and dynamic magnetic properties.
-First, as reported in Ref. \cite{CTS_tripleQ_natcomm}, the triple-${\mathbf{Q}}$ phase develops a magnon energy gap (approximately 0.5\,meV or smaller) at the M points.
+First, as reported in Ref.~\cite{CTS_tripleQ_natcomm}, the triple-${\mathbf{Q}}$ phase develops a magnon energy gap (approximately 0.5\,meV or smaller) at the M points.
 Interestingly, any symmetry-allowed single-ion anisotropy terms in \CTS{} cannot open this energy gap, indicating the presence of slight exchange anisotropy.
-Bond-dependent exchange anisotropy $J_{\pm\pm}$ is a rare term that can open this gap in the tetrahedral triple-\Q{} phase; see Ref. \cite{TLAF_generalized} for its definition.
+Bond-dependent exchange anisotropy $J_{\pm\pm}$ is a rare term that can open this gap in the tetrahedral triple-\Q{} phase; see Ref.~\cite{TLAF_generalized} for its definition.
 Another component is the easy-axis anisotropy along the $c$-axis, which is necessary to describe the out-of-plane spin configuration of the single-${\mathbf{Q}}$ phase at \Ti{}.
 This can be included in Eq. \ref{Hamiltonian} as either the $XXZ$-type exchange anisotropy or single-ion anisotropy [$\hat{H}_{i} = K_{z}(\mathbf{S}^{z}_{i})^{2}$ where $K<0$ and $i$ indices triangular sites].

-However, we emphasize that the observation of the tetrahedral triple-${\mathbf{Q}}$ ground state limits the size of these anisotropy terms to be smaller than $K$, as they would incur energy costs to its spatially uniform tetrahedral configuration.
+That said, we emphasize that the observation of the tetrahedral triple-${\mathbf{Q}}$ ground state limits the size of these anisotropy terms to be smaller than $K$, as they would incur energy costs to its spatially uniform tetrahedral configuration.
 The observed energy gap of 0.5\,meV at 5\,K and the absence of any energy gap at 30\,K (down to the precision of $0.3$\,meV) further support their small magnitude.
-As the four-spin interaction term with the coefficient $K$ is shown to have marginal effects on the observed spin dynamics (Appendix F), these anisotropy terms with smaller coefficients than $K$ are unlikely to affect the spin dynamics analysis presented in this study.
+As the four-spin interaction term with the coefficient $K$ is shown to have marginal effects on the observed spin dynamics (Appendix I), these anisotropy terms with coefficients smaller than $K$ are unlikely to affect the spin dynamics analysis presented in this study.

 [1]{} [1]{#1}